 This might sound like everything is being offloaded to the installation manager.
 This is not the case, the tradespeople have to be responsible, follow the systems, and perform up to expectations.
 The work of the installation manager can also be described as clearly setting the expectations, training people to be able to meet them, and monitoring ongoing performance.

 ARE you Ready?

-The company objective is to perform the functions efficiently and effectively.
-Improvements ARE welcome and two way dialogue should take place regularly.
+The company’s objective is to perform the functions efficiently and effectively.
+Improvements ARE welcome and two-way dialogue should take place regularly.

 Here’s another question: if someone doesn’t actively participate in achieving the objective do you really want them in your company?
 I’m not saying you should start firing people, I just want to clearly identify the type of environment you want in your company.

-Knowing what you want and being able to visualize are part of the remedy.
+Knowing what you want and being able to visualize it are both parts of the remedy.

 Planning for Accountability and Responsibility

 The next step in the process is to identify functions within your company that are prime candidates for delegation.
 These are likely to be functions that you don’t enjoy, areas where performance is lacking due to inattention, and are almost certainly there aren’t any documented systems of standards established yet.

 Next, look to your employees and identify someone who might be willing to step up and accept accountability.
 Be very clear about what accountability means and let them know that they will be answerable to you as a key part of the process.

 No matter how busy you are resist the temptation to cut this short.
 They need your feedback.
 Initially, this should be a fairly frequent face to face meeting.
 The frequency can be reduced as time passes — if the performance is there.
 This may evolve into an emailed report.
 But, it’s important to invest the time upfront.